Bernardita Macariola vs Judge Elias Asuncion

-In 1963, Macariola and her step sister (Reyes) had a dispute over their inheritance involving parcels of land located in Leyte.
-A trial ensued and Judge Macariola, after determining the legibility of the parties to inherit rendered a decision in the civil case.
+In 1963, Bernardita Macariola and her step sister and other kins (Priscilla Reyes et al) had a dispute over their inheritance involving parcels of land located in Leyte.
+A trial ensued and Judge Elias Macariola, after determining the legibility of the parties to inherit rendered a decision in the civil case.
 Thereafter, the counsels of the parties submitted a project partition reflecting the preference of the parties.
 The project partition was, however, unsigned by Macariola.
 But her lawyer assured Asuncion that he is duly authorized by Macariola as counsel.
 The judge then approved the project partition.
 The decision became final in 1963 as well.

-On 6 Aug 1968, Macariola filed a complaint against Judge Asuncion with “acts unbecoming a judge” on the ground that he bought a property (formerly owned by Macariola) which was involved in a civil case decided by him; this act by Asuncion is averred by Macariola to be against Art.
-1491, par 5 of the Civil Code which provides:
+In August 1968, Macariola filed a complaint against Judge Asuncion with “acts unbecoming a judge” on the ground that he bought a property (formerly owned by Macariola) which was involved in a civil case decided by him; this act by Asuncion is averred by Macariola to be against Art.
+1491, par.
+5 of the Civil Code which provides:

 “Article 1491.
 The following persons cannot acquire by purchase, even at a public or judicial action, either in person or through the mediation of another: